 Christi honed in on conversational AI—digital assistants, chatbots, and voice search—and the opportunities it gives marketers to further engage prospects and customers.

 Consumers are switching from using touch as the primary user interface to using voice, she explained, which is a drastic change in how we interact with technology that is led by conversational AI.
 It’s important that we optimize for brand, conversational tone, query, and “action over answers” to deliver the best possible experience, and develop an overall content strategy to facilitate that.

 For instance, you can optimize content to become snippets to capitalize on voice search results and use tools like AnswerThePublic.com to find out exactly what’s being asked.

 Wondering where voice search results come from?
 They come from SERPs—specifically featured snippets!
 With voice search, the ability to dominate “position zero” in SERPs becomes super critical. @christijolson #ctaconf📈 #SEO pic.twitter.com/n5XNNAtUYs

 — Kelvin (KC) Claveria (@kcclaveria) August 29, 2018

 Watch Christi’s full talk, AI and Unchatted Territory.

 And there you have the smallest of nutshells I could manage.
 There are so many more takeaways to grab from the talks mentioned here, and so many more speakers from Google, Zapier, Crayon, STAT Search Analytics, and more to learn from.
-Head to the Call to Action Conference 2018 Recap site below to watch all of the speaker presentation videos and get your hands on their slide decks and resources, all ungated and completely free.
-Then grab a friend and join us for CTAConf 2019, because tickets are on two-for-one sale right now!
+You can check out all of the videos from CTAConf 2018 (plus talks from other years) in the Unbounce resource library.